astutespruce/sarp-connectivity/analysis/prep/network/README.md

 above average in the TNC resilience dataset.

-Coldwater habitat flowlines were extracted where flowlines mostly overlap with areas at least slightly above average in the TNC cold water scores dataset.
+Coldwater habitat flowlines were extracted where flowlines mostly overlap with areas at least above average in the TNC cold water scores dataset.

 Run `special/prepare_tnc_resilience.py` to extract TNC resilience and cold water areas to NHD flowlines.